2

 “And what’s your clan?
 Your fami-”

-Terra and Rubal’s eyes shot wide– even Mora, who face down on the table, cracked open her drunken eyes.
+Terra and Rubal’s eyes shot wide—even Mora, face-down and drunk on the table, cracked open her eyes.

 In the span of three seconds, a volcano of ideas erupted within Terra’s mind, her face becoming incandescent to the very tip of her ears.
 Her eyes moved from the girl’s slender fingers and settled on her small, soft lips.